jlehtoma/zsetup-esmk/README.md

 * Data used in this particular analysis and the results produced *cannot be shared* because of terms of use of the Finnish Forest Centre (data manager).
 * For description of the data used, analysis, and results see [manuscript in preparation](https://github.com/jlehtoma/validityms)

+### Project structure

+This project has the following structure:

+`data`: Data folder for the analysis data.
+Not included in the repo is data cannot be shared.
+`preprocessing`: Scripts and auxillary data for proprocessing the actual analysis data.
+`zsetup`: Folder containing Zonation setup files and variants.